codihuston/dynamic-imports-in-nodejs/README.md

 modules alpha and beta should be loaded.

 # Use Cases
-As a note, I am using `import()` in a Node.js backend, as opposed to a front-end in the provided examples, since that is my use case.
+When I started one of my projects, I used babel on the backend so that I could use implement `import / export`.
+As a result, I am using `import()` in a Node.js backend, as opposed to a front-end where it is most commonly seen.
+You may find it way cleaner to simply use `require()` to import things dynamically.

-I use some methods described here to dynamically import individual `.graphql` typeDef files (plain text, that do not use graphql-tools or graphql-tag) and join them into one cohesive schema manually.
+I took the liberty of showing the different ways I've discovered to import modules dynamically.

+The reason I wanted to start loading modules dynamically is because of a `graphql` project I startred.
+You'll commonly hear that the `typeDefs` are in one large file (which is apparently what facebook does).

-This can be desirable for some if you like to keep your project organized in a "relative" structure.
-That is, if you wanted to keep all files relevant to each model in a corresponding  `/Models` directory, which would require you to find a way to break up and then import the `.graphql` files.
+This can be undesirable for some if you like to keep your project organized in a "relative" structure.
+That is, if you wanted to keep all files relevant to each model in a corresponding  `/Models` directory, which would require you to find a way to break up the `graphql schema`.
+If you are using `.graphql` files (plain text) instead of `graphql-tag` or `graphql-tools` to build your schema in `template strings`, then you would then have to either:

+1. Import each `.graphql` schema statically and join them into one string before passing it to the `graphql server` prior to initialization
+2. Import each `.graphql` schema `dynampically`, and join them the same way

-You can do this statically, but that can be a pain if you have many models, which is why I decided to use the dynamic `import()` feature.
+You can do this statically, but that can be a pain if you have many models, which is why I decided to look into using the dynamic `import()` feature and `require()`, the former of which is the easiest, cleanest way to do it.

 References:
 - https://nodejs.org/api/esm.html